-Travelers must always obtain receipts, except when per diem travel allowances are claimed.
-Not all receipts must be submitted with a travel expense report, but may be requested for verification or audit.
+Travelers must always submit itemized receipts if they are equal to or above \$25.00, except when meal per diem travel allowances are claimed or where airline tickets are purchased through the TTE system.
+Itemized Receipts may be requested for verification or audit.
 Itemized receipts should include:

-- Name and address of the vendor

-- Date of service
+- Name and address of the vendor - Date of service

-- Description of goods/service

-• Amount paid for each individual item
+- Description of goods/service - Amount paid for each individual item